 Of utmost concern to Council is that it has been identified as being responsible for the delivery of significant projects with no indication of how they will be funded.
 Council understands from meetings with SRLA that future development contributions are subject to ongoing discussions by the State government with industry and other stakeholders.
 SRLA have indicated that developer contributions in the precinct would be dependent on the direction of the State-wide framework.
 An action within the new Plan for Victoria is to 'streamline community infrastructure developer contributions' but there is no timeframe attached.
-We don't yet understand how the timing of the state-wide implementation may align with the expected gazettal of the SRL PSAs in 2026, however it is imperative that there is no intervening time whereby land within the Structure Plan areas is not bound to contributions as this would result in unfair outcomes, with early development not appropriately contributing to the public infrastructure needed within the precinct.
-There is currently no development contributions plan overlay in the Kingston Planning Scheme, and the new infrastructure that will be required for the increased population in Clayton and Cheltenham is on top of any new infrastructure that may be required to service the increased population facilitated in the Moorabbin activity centre by Amendment GC252 (which also omitted introducing any developer contributions).
+We don't yet understand how the timing of the state-wide implementation may align with the expected gazettal of the SRL PSAs in 2026, however it is imperative that there is no intervening time whereby land within the Structure Plan areas is not bound to contributions as this would result in unfair outcomes, with early development not appropriately contributions plan overlay in the Kingston Planning Scheme, and the new infrastructure that will be required for the increased population in Clayton and Cheltenham is on top of any new infrastructure that may be required to service the increased population facilitated in the Moorabbin activity centre by Amendment GC252 (which also omitted introducing any developer contributions).